SkylineCommunications/dataminer-docs/user-guide/Reference/EPM_Integration_Training/Connectors/View_Tables/View_Tables.md

 ### Important ColumnOption options
 - [View=](https://docs.dataminer.services/develop/schemadoc/Protocol/ColumnOptionOptionsOverview.html#view-1): the columnPid where the information exists that will be shown in this column.

---NOTE
+> [!NOTE]
-There are options to view information outside of the element using the remoteView syntax view=linkedPid:elementKeyColumnPid:remoteDataTablePid:remoteDataColumnIdx.
+>There are options to view information outside of the element using the remoteView syntax `view=linkedPid:elementKeyColumnPid:remoteDataTablePid:remoteDataColumnIdx`.
 This is **NOT RECOMMENDED** if you are expecting to retrieve remote data from a large amount of entities, more than 20k entities will cause increased load in SLNet.
 This is because Dataminer handles those subscriptions by requesting all of the collector elements.

 ### Example